Why do I say this? The answer

 for the relatively small amounts of pie swallowed

-real businesses, becoming larger and more profitable
+becoming larger and more profitable over time in line

-over time in line with the growing economy and as
+with the growing economy and as a shareholder you

-being generated.
-In other words, the
+In other words, the pie

-pie itself is expanding!
-Theoretically,
+itself is expanding!
+Theoretically, if

-shares could slowly get rich.
+could slowly get rich.

 Notice that I keep qualifying